 Please note, transferring your pension can be complex and could change the amount you get when you retire.
 You could also have less choice about what you can do with your pension pot than if you left it in the UK.
 Investment charges and tax are likely to vary.
-Please contact Fidelity on 0800 3 68 68 68 if you need more information.
+Please contact Fidelity on 0800 3 68 68 68, or (+44) 1737 838 585 from outside the UK if you need more information.